The Student Health Center is committed to providing important and timely information

 What is the best way to protect myself and my family from the flu?

 Everyone 6 months of age and older should be vaccinated against the flu every year.
 Flu vaccination is especially important for people who are at greater risk for complications from flu and those who live with or care for these individuals.
-Groups of people that are at high risk for flu complications include children younger than 5 years, adults 65 years and older, and pregnant women.
-Medical conditions such as asthma, chronic lung or heart disease, diabetes and being overweight (body-mass index >40) can also increase your risk for flu complications.
+Groups of people who are at high risk for flu complications include children younger than 5 years, adults 65 years and older, and pregnant women.
+Medical conditions such as asthma, chronic lung or heart disease, diabetes, and being overweight can also increase your risk for flu complications.

 People at higher risk for complications from the flu should seek medical care as soon as they begin to feel ill, whether or not they have been vaccinated.
 They could benefit from antiviral therapy that can reduce the risk of experiencing complications and reduce the severity and duration of illness.
 Antiviral therapy is most effective when given early in the course of illness.

-What are everyday steps I can take to stop the spread of germs?
+What are the everyday steps I can take to stop the spread of germs?